ZakariaeOuahdaho/ZakariaeOuahdaho/README.md

-## 👨‍💻 À propos de moi
+## 👨‍💻 About Me

-🎓 Étudiant en Cybersécurité à l'Université Euromed de Fès
+🎓 Cybersecurity student at Euromed University of Fes
-🔐 Passionné par la sécurité offensive, les CTFs (pwn, OSINT, forensics, web), et l'analyse de vulnérabilités
+🔐 Passionate about offensive security, CTFs (pwn, OSINT, forensics, web), and vulnerability analysis
-💻 Développeur en C, C++, Python, Web et Flutter
+💻 Developer with experience in C, C++, Python, Web, and Flutter
-🧠 Curieux de nature, toujours en train d'explorer de nouveaux outils, frameworks et techniques en cybersécu
+🧠 Naturally curious and always exploring new tools, frameworks, and cybersecurity techniques
-🛠️ J'aime construire des projets techniques, relever des challenges et apprendre en profondeur.
+🛠️ I love building technical projects, solving challenges, and learning deeply.

 ---